U.S. pilots flying 737 MAX weren’t told about new automatic systems change linked to Lion Air crash

 Last Tuesday, Boeing sent out a warning bulletin to all airlines operating the plane worldwide informing pilots how to cut off the system if it malfunctions.
 Next day, the FAA issued an emergency airworthiness directive mandating that all airlines make pilots aware of the procedure.

-Early Saturday morning, Captain Mike Michaelis, chairman of the safety committee of the Allied Pilots Association (APA) at American Airlines, sent out a message to pilots informing them of details Boeing had shared with the airline about this new 737 MAX system — called MCAS (Maneuvering Characteristics Augmentation System).
+Early Saturday morning, Capt.
+Mike Michaelis, chairman of the safety committee of the Allied Pilots Association (APA) at American Airlines, sent out a message to pilots informing them of details Boeing had shared with the airline about this new 737 MAX system — called MCAS (Maneuvering Characteristics Augmentation System).

-“This is the first description you, as 737 pilots, have seen,” the APA message reads.
+“This is the first description you, as 737 pilots, have seen,” the message from the pilots association at American reads.
 “It is not in the American Airlines 737 Flight Manual … nor is there a description in the Boeing FCOM (Flight Crew Operations Manual).
 It will be soon.”

 The description of MCAS provided by Boeing states that the system is designed to activate only “during steep turns with elevated load factors and during flaps up flight at airspeeds approaching stall” and that it is “commanded by the Flight Control computer using input data from sensors and other airplane systems.”

-Michaelis’s message told American pilots to familiarize themselves with the procedure for cutting off that system.
+Michaelis’ message told American pilots to familiarize themselves with the procedure for cutting off that system.
 “At the present time, we have found no instances of AOA anomalies with our 737 MAX8 aircraft.
 That is positive news, but it is no assurance that the system will not fail,” he wrote.

 Only three U.S. airlines are currently flying the MAX, the third being United Airlines.
 A representative for United Airlines pilots declined to comment until more information is available.